tbisho/Be-Proud-Dashboard/README.md

 # Be Proud Dashboard

 I created this app to gain experience with Oauth authentication.
 I was able to utilize the Strava API to create a 'yearly roundup' of a Strava users activities.
+This dashboard is a fun way for me to look back at what I've accomplished for the year.
+I was inspired by Spotify's yearly promotion.

 ## User Stories